iamdustan/iamdustan.github.io/_posts/2016-02-19-react-devtools-renderer-integration.markdown

   <figcaption>React Hardware and Nuclide DevTools</figcaption>
 </figure>

-Another FB engineer mentioned that it should *just work* for any other renderer.
+[@alex_frantic](https://twitter.com/alex_frantic) mentioned that it should *just work* for any other renderer.
 I had the DevTools and React Hardware definitely connecting in some capacity, but nothing was working.

 I spent a couple nights adding logs to [React core](https://twitter.com/dan_abramov/status/700658352850743296), the DevTools codebase, and React Hardware to get a sense for what was happening